Discover the benefits of cryotherapy

 Cryotherapy also aids in stress management, and aids sleep, both shown to significantly impact weight loss.

-and of course as most know – Your body burns 500-800 calories over a 75-90 minute period warming your body back up after a Cryotherapy Session.
+Also after a session your body burns 500-800 calories over a 75-90 minute period.
+This is what it uses to warm your body back up after a Cryotherapy Session.

-A study found that flies lived twice as long when kept at 21°C than 27°C.
+A study found that flies lived twice as long when kept at 21°C rather than 27°C.

-Similarly, research on worms found that a 5°C drop in temperature increased lifespan by 75%.
+Similarly, research on worms showed that a 5°C drop in temperature increased lifespan by 75%.

 Fish also seem to live longer at lower temperatures.
 For example, one study showed that 6 °C drop in temperature increased average fish lifespan by 75 %.